 7 Additional License Conditions This license is subject to the following conditions: (a) As provided in Section 3(b), beginning on February 1, 2017, the licensee is authorized to transport putrescible waste to the Riverbend Landfill only during certain unusual circumstances and emergency situations, (such as the closure of Interstate 84, equipment failure, or driver and equipment shortages), which would prevent the licensee from transporting such waste to the Columbia Ridge Landfill. (b) If the licensee transports putrescible waste to the Riverbend Landfill as provided above in Section 7(a), the licensee must: Report the unusual circumstance or emergency situation to Metro within 12 hours of its discovery; and ii.
 Notify Metro in writing if such transport of waste to the Riverbend Landfill continues for more than three consecutive business days.
-The written notification required by this section must include a detailed description of the particular circumstance resulting in such transport and its expected duration. (c) The permissive transport of solid waste to the non-system facilities, listed in Section 3, authorized by this license is subordinate to any subsequent decision by Metro to direct the solid waste described in this license to any other facility. (d) The COO may amend or terminate this license in the event that the COO determines that: There has been sufficient change in any circumstances under which Metro issued this license; ii.
-The provisions of this license are actually or potentially in conflict with any provision in Metro's disposal contract with Oregon Waste Systems, Inc.; iii.
-Metro's solid waste system or the public will benefit from, and will be better served by, an order directing that the waste described in Section 1 be transported to, and disposed of at, a facility other than the facilities listed in Section 3; or iv.
-There has been a change in the amount of tonnage that the licensee is authorized to accept under its Metro solid waste facility franchise.
-In the event that Metro amends the tonnage authorization provided in the facility's franchise, the COO may amend Section 2 of this license to match the same calendar year tonnage limitation in the franchise.
+The written notification required by this section must include a detailed description of the particular circumstance resulting in such transport and its expected duration. (c) The permissive transport of solid waste to the non-system facilities, listed in Section 3, authorized by this license is subordinate to any subsequent decision by Metro to direct the solid waste described in this license to any other facility. (d) The COO may amend or terminate this license in the event that the COO determines that: There has been sufficient change in any circumstances under which Metro issued this license; The provisions of this license are actually or potentially in conflict with ii. any provision in Metro's disposal contract with Oregon Waste Systems, Inc.; or Metro's solid waste system or the public will benefit from, and will be iii. better served by, an order directing that the waste described in Section 1 be transported to, and disposed of at, a facility other than the facilities listed in Section 3.
+This license, in addition to subsections (d)(i) through (d)(iii), above, is subject to amendment, suspension, or termination pursuant to the Metro Code.
+The licensee must not transfer or assign any right or interest in this license (f) without prior written notification to, and approval of, Metro.